-Prerequisite: Completion of Elementary Algebra or higher math placement and CHEM-151 or CHEM-151H, or Completion of Intermediate Algebra or higher math placement and COC Chemistry Placement Exam
+Prerequisite: Completion of Intermediate Algebra or higher math placement and completion of CHEM-151 or CHEM-151H, or higher chemistry placement

 Provides a foundation in the basic principles of the molecular nature of matter and its change, including reaction chemistry, atomic and bonding theories of matter, the properties of matter (solids, liquids, gases, solutions) and their relationship to energy.
 Introduces gravimetric, volumetric, and spectroscopic analysis techniques in the laboratory portion.
 Required of all majors in chemistry and most other fields of science or technology.
 UC credit limitation: maximum credit, 5 units.